IBMAppModernization/app-modernization-cicd-lab-icp/README.md

 1. Complete *Working with Helm*  by following the instructions [here](https://github.com/IBMAppModernization/app-modernization-helm-lab-icp)

-2. If following this lab as part of an IBM instructor led workshop, login into your terminal with the credentials provided to you
+2. If following this lab as part of an IBM instructor led workshop, login into your terminal with the credentials provided to you and complete all environment setup steps.
+Check your environment with these commands (all should have output):

+    ```text
+    echo $CLUSTER_URL
+    echo $USERNAME
+    ```

 3. Login to your designated ICP instance from the command line